-The Company follows both regulatory and compliance-oriented Credit Risk Mitigation ("CRM") strategies in order to minimize the possibility of occurrence of this risk, such as;
+The Company follows both regulatory and compliance-oriented Credit Risk Mitigation ("CRM") strategies in order to minimize the possibility of occurrence of this risk, such as:

-- The Company has policies in place to ensure that sales of products and services are made to customers with an appropriate credit history and monitors on a continuous basis the ageing profile of its receivables. - All Client funds are held in segregated accounts, separated from Company's funds, - Cash balances are held with high credit quality financial institutions and the Company has policies to limit the amount of credit exposure to any financial institution. - The Company maintains regular credit review of counterparties, identifying the key risks faced and reports them to the Board of Directors, which then determines the firm's risk appetite and ensures that an appropriate amount of capital is maintained, and - In order to maintain its Credit risk to the minimum, the Company is using EU credit institutions for safekeeping of funds and always ensures that the banks it cooperates with have high ratings based on top credit rating agencies (Moody's, S&P or Fitch), it frequently monitors their compliance with the EU regulatory framework and diversifies the funds over several credit institutions thus mitigating the risk exposure efficiently. - The Company has no significant concentration of Credit Risk. - Clients cannot commence trading unless funds have been deposited into their account and their deposits have been cleared.
+- The Company has policies in place to ensure that sales of products and services are made to customers with an appropriate credit history and monitors on a continuous basis the ageing profile of its receivables. - All Client funds are held in segregated accounts, separated from Company's funds, - Cash balances are held with high credit quality financial institutions and the Company has policies to limit the amount of credit exposure to any financial institution. - The Company maintains regular credit review of counterparties, identifying the key risks faced and reports them to the Board of Directors, which then determines the firm's risk appetite and ensures that an appropriate amount of capital is maintained, and - In order to maintain its Credit risk to the minimum, the Company is using EU credit institutions for safekeeping of funds and always ensures that the banks it cooperates with, have high ratings based on top credit rating agencies (Moody's, S&P or Fitch), it frequently monitors their compliance with the EU regulatory framework and diversifies the funds over several credit institutions thus mitigating the risk exposure efficiently. - The Company has no significant concentration of Credit Risk. - Clients cannot commence trading unless funds have been deposited into their account and their deposits have been cleared.
 Once trading begins, a given margin is tied, or held as collateral, protecting the Company if the position goes against the client.
-If account equity drops below a certain predefined level, under normal market conditions all client positions are automatically closed, therefore eliminating the risk that clients will lose more money than already deposited in their account.
+If account equity drops below a certain predefined level, under normal market conditions all client positions are automatically closed, therefore eliminating the risk that clients will lose more money than already deposited in their account. - The Company does not transfer the risk arising in the trading book to the banking book.